kotobotov/genetic_algorithm/README.md

 also performance for parallel algorithm can be even worse

-but than data is growing and fitness function is become really complex (for example fitness function relaying on game simulation result) there parallel working is huge, also less ammount of fitness evaluation is important
+but than data is growing and fitness function is become really complex (for example fitness function relaying on game simulation result) there parallel working is huge, also less amount of fitness evaluation is important

 ## using